WATCH: Florida man points laser at sheriff’s office helicopter, temporarily blinds crew

 Robert Raymond Kasprzak, 34, of Port St. Lucie, allegedly flashed the green laser at the St. Lucie County Sheriff’s Office helicopter multiple times, according to the sheriff’s office.

-The crew on board was temporarily blinded by the laser, according to the sheriff’s office.
+The crew on board was temporarily blinded by the laser, the sheriff’s office said.

 Kasprzak was tracked to a turnpike service plaza, where he was arrested by the Port St. Lucie Police Department and charged with misuse of a laser lighting device, a felony punishable by up to five years in prison and a $5,000 fine, according to deputies.